I’ve maxed out my TFSA and RRSP. Now what?

 I would be curious if this reader had any debt?
 If so, I would tackle that.
 If so, and it was a very manageable balance, then I would absolutely consider to start investing in a taxable account.

-Now, you’ll notice I have no bonds or GICs or lots of foreign equity above.
-That’s because I’m striving to own more foreign equity via U.S. ETFs over time.
+Now, you’ll notice I have no bonds or GICs above.

-I also don’t own any bonds or GICs because bond yields are terrible now (and likely will be for decades to come…) and I am very fortunate to have a workplace pension that is essentially a big bond.
+Well, I/we don’t own any bonds or GICs not just because bond yields are terrible now but more importantly, I am very fortunate to have a workplace pension that is essentially a big bond.
 So, I figure to maximize my portfolio returns I might as well own equities over bonds long-term.
-So far, so good on that one.
+So far, so good.

 Beyond any strategy above, I would further consider this investor to think about owning any Canadian non-dividend paying stocks for growth and/or potentially U.S. non-dividend paying stocks for the same reasons.